 EDITING, CONSULTING & MEMOIR COACHING

-You have been working on your manuscript, essay, or short story for a while now, staring at it so long, working and reworking it, you’re not sure what you’re looking at anymore.
-You know you want your story to have tension, powerful scenes, vivid characters, a structure that pops, transitions that flow, and sensory details that bring your writing to life but are pretty sure you need a fresh set of eyes.
+You’ve been writing your manuscript, essay, or short story for a while now, staring at it so long, working and reworking it, you’re not sure what you’re looking at anymore.
+You know you want your story to have tension, powerful scenes, vivid characters, a structure that pops, transitions that flow, and sensory details that bring your writing to life, but you are pretty sure you need a fresh set of eyes.

 HOW TO KNOW IF I'M THE RIGHT EDITOR FOR YOU

 I appreciate work that has emotional resonance and takes the reader on a journey, writing that invites the reader to more deeply understand the lived experience of a character/narrator/memoirist.
-I look for the heartbeat in the work I edit because I believe the best work leaves the writer and the reader changed.
-Reading my writing is a good way to get a sense of my style and see if I’d be a good editor for you.
+I look for the heartbeat in the projects I edit because I believe the best work leaves the writer and the reader changed.
+Reading my writing is an excellent way to get a sense of my style and see if I’d be a good editor for you.

 A developmental edit focuses on the big-picture to assess how your project is working overall.
-I’ll review your story structure, pacing, character development, the balance of scene and reflection, and how your main themes are developing over the course of the story.
+I’ll review your story structure, pacing, character development, the balance of scene and reflection, connective tissue holding it together, and how your main themes are developing.

 You will receive a 2-5 page edit letter (depending on the length of work submitted for review) to assess what is working well and what areas need strengthening.
 I’ll address structure, tension, subtext and dialogue (where relevant), sensory details and provide detailed suggestions for revising your work.